 (Editor’s note: We’ve received emails reminding us we haven’t been keeping up with Europe’s art scene.
-So we just updated this post into October.
-Our apologies.)
+So we just updated this post with exhibitions and events into 2019.
+Our apologies.
+But who knew this was going to be such a popular post?)

 Starry starry night / Paint your palette blue and grey / Look out on a summer’s day / With eyes that know / the darkness in my soul. – Don McLean, “Vincent,” 1971.